Education Centres

 Learning Centre

-The following is a list of strategic training and learning pathways that would serve both the community and local industry:
+The following is a list of strategic learning pathways that would serve both the community and the individual:

 - Foundational & Academic Upgrading Pathway